A brief introduction

 In the first part of this project, we have compiled a large global data set of in-situ measurements of aerosol hygroscopicity made both at long-term DOE/ARM sites and during many of the ARM Mobile Facility (AMF) deployments, as well as measurements from the NOAA collaborative network and the European ACTRIS network.
 These measurements represent a variety of aerosol types (e.g., clean marine, polluted continental, biomass burning, and desert dust) and have been harmonized and processed under a standardized manner.
 Figure 1 shows as an example the median values for the scattering enhancement factor, f(RH=85%, 550nm).
 This is a unique data set which covers most aerosol types around the globe and will be extremely valuable to evaluate model performance with respect to aerosol hygroscopic growth and their effect on particle light scattering.

-The re-processed and quality assured data set of aerosol hygroscopic growth is now openly available on EBAS and on the ACTRIS data center (see Figure 2).
-A paper describing the sites, the harmonization process, the resulting data set, and first results is accepted and will be published soon.
+The re-processed and quality assured data set of aerosol hygroscopic growth is now openly available on EBAS and on the ACTRIS data center (see Figure 2) as well as on the Bolin Centre for Climate Research 0database.
+In our first paper, we describe the sites, the harmonization process, the resulting data set, and show some first results.

-We list below information about the most recent international conferences in which this project has been presented:
+We list below information about workshops, papers and the most recent international conferences in which this project has been presented:

 - European Aerosol Conference 2019 (EAC), A Global Model-Measurement Evaluation of Particle Light Scattering Coefficients at Elevated Relative Humidity, Poster: Maria B. (August 2019, Gothenburg, Sweden).